 In the first two semesters, students focus on the operational side of hospitality, including: kitchen, service, reception and housekeeping.

 Then, the third semester is devoted to a six-month paid internship in a Swiss hotel or restaurant, which allows students to put their newly acquired knowledge and skills into practice in a professional environment.

 In the fourth semester, students delve deeper into the fundamentals of management - not only in theory but also in practice: for instance, they will design the restaurant of their dreams and run it for a week in SSTH's on-campus restaurant.
 In the fifth semester, students complete a management internship in Switzerland or abroad, where they are able to put the fundamentals learned in semester four into practice.
-In the sixth and final semester, students' entrepreneurial skills are further enhanced through intensive training in a chosen field of specialisation - either "Culinary Arts" or "Spa & Wellness Management".
+In the sixth and final semester, students' entrepreneurial skills are further enhanced through intensive training in a chosen field of specialization - either "Culinary Arts" or "Spa & Wellness Management".